con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	chud pa 'chang] em.; chud pa po NyiGyu
 >> 	% some witnesses read 'byung po mtha'

-And bearing knowledge of all phenomena
+With full awareness of phenomena
-In but an instant as the most wise one,
+In but an instant as the wisest sage,
-Realising vividly all phenomena,
+With vivid realisation of all *dharma*s,
-He is a sage, with great intelligence,
+He is a sage, the greatest intellect,
-One vanquishing all hosts of evil spirits, (117)
+Who vanquishing the hosts of evil spirits; (117)

-* 116a, ekakṣaṇam*] This is our attempt to follow Vilāsavajra's analysis.
+* 116a, *ekakṣaṇam*°] This is our attempt at following Vilāsavajra's analysis.
-* 116d, bhūtāntamunir] We follow the ancient translation, which may have read something other than *bhūtāntamuni*, or given it a strained interpretation.
+* 116d, *bhūtāntamunir*] We follow the ancient translation, which may have read something other than *bhūtāntamuni*, or given it a strained interpretation.
 VV, along with the Dege translation, suggest a translations such as, 'The sage who is reality's end point'.

 > stimitaḥ suprasannātmā samyaksaṃbuddhabodhidhṛk |